 How Are Chistorra and Chorizo Different?

 Both chistorra and chorizo are red sausages made from pork meat.
 Both are very typical in Spanish cuisine and are commonly enjoyed as tapas.

 But beyond this, what makes them different?
 Let's take a closer look:

-Although a priori it’s easy to confuse them, since both have the same color, just look at their appearance.
-The chistorra is a thinner and more elongated sausage than the chorizo, which is usually larger in diameter and about 30 cm long.
+Although it's easy to confuse them at first glance because they are the same color, you just need to look at their appearance.
+Chistorra is a thinner and longer sausage than chorizo, which is usually thicker and about 30 cm long.

-The chistorra is a semi-cured sausage, while the chorizo is curedWhen we talk about curing in gastronomy we are talking about....
-This means that one needs more time than the other to be ready.
+Chistorra is a semi-cured sausage, while chorizo is cured.
+This means one takes longer than the other to be ready.

-Related to the above, the way to serve it is different: as the chistorra is not completely cured, it has to be cooked.
-The most common way is to fry it or roast it and serve it with some bread, some people like to add some aioli.
-The chorizo can be served raw, fried or roasted, and it is exquisite either way!
+Related to the above, the way to serve them is different: since chistorra is not fully cured, it needs to be cooked.
+It's most common to fry or grill it and serve it with some bread; some people also like to add aioli.
+Chorizo can be served raw, fried, or grilled, and it's delicious in any form!

-Although in this section the differences are not very noticeable, they must also be taken into account.
-The first thing to note is that it is important not to consume either in large quantities, as we say in Spain “if the good is brief’ then it is twice as good” .
-As far as its nutritional value is concerned, chistorra has more iron and vitamins A, B3 and B12.
-And that said, now that you know the difference between chorizo and chistorra, what are you waiting for to try both?
+Although the differences in this regard are not very noticeable, they should also be considered.
+First, it's important not to consume either of them in large quantities; quality over quantity.
+Regarding their nutritional value, chistorra contains more iron and vitamins A, B3, and B12.
+Now that you know the difference between chorizo and chistorra, what are you waiting for to try both?